Overseas Visitors Health Cover

 It is also highly recommended that you contact Australian Unity before you go to hospital — that way we can let you know if there are any exclusions, restrictions or limits on the treatment you require under your selected level of cover.

-A pre-existing condition is defined as any illness where the signs or symptoms of that illness existed at any time within the twelve months before you became insured under the policy, as determined by a medical practitioner appointed by Australian Unity.
+A pre-existing condition is defined as any ailment, illness, or condition where, in the opinion of a medical practitioner appointment by Australian Unity (not your doctor), the signs or symptoms of that ailment, illness, or condition existed at any time within the six months before you became insured under the policy.
 Australian Unity may also ask you for more information to determine if you are eligible for benefits.

 For more information about pre-existing conditions refer to the Overseas Visitors Cover Terms and Conditions.